tiagolr/tilr_jsfx/README.md

 ## GATE-1

-GATE-1 is an envelope generator, specialized on gate/volume control
+GATE-1 is an envelope generator for gate/volume control

 ![](doc/gate1.png)